nebulaeonline/Isaac64cs/README.md

 I'm a big fan of using Isaac64 here and there in my projects, and this one is designed to be super easy to use.

+This is a pure C# implementation of the ISAAC64 algorithm, which is a fast, high-quality, and non-cryptographic pseudo-random number generator (PRNG) designed by Bob Jenkins.
+It is known for its speed and statistical quality, making it suitable for various applications, including simulations, games, and other scenarios where random numbers are needed.

-The library is battle-tested for 2+ years in production in gaming, and has been used in a variety of other projects including simulations due to its robust random double support.
+This library is battle-tested for 2+ years in production in gaming, and has been used in a variety of other projects including simulations due to its robust random double support.

+No dependencies, no fluff, no nonsense.
+In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

 Note: I would not use this for cryptography.
 Certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, but ISAAC is not itself advertised as a cryptographic RNG, so use at your own risk for that purpose.
 Otherwise, I think it is an excellent general purpose PRNG that is standards-compliant.